ddhp/react-isomorphic-boilerplate/README.md

 ### SEO
 - Define `loadData` method in your route to prefetch data needed for SEO. ([example](https://github.com/ddhp/react-isomorphic-boilerplate/blob/master/src/routes/main.js))
 - [react-helmet](https://github.com/nfl/react-helmet) help us set head (or specific property) in container and overwrites setting from parent, very handy.
-- Define your basic helmet setting in each route file, see [src/routers/main.js](https://github.com/ddhp/react-isomorphic-boilerplate/blob/master/src/routes/main.js), my idea is - head can be different for different entry of app.
+- Define your basic helmet setting in each route file, see [src/routers/main.js](https://github.com/ddhp/react-isomorphic-boilerplate/blob/master/src/routes/main.js).
+  My idea is - head can be different for different entries of app.
 - Overwrites head info in containers. ([example](https://github.com/ddhp/react-isomorphic-boilerplate/blob/master/src/containers/About/index.js))

 ### Test
 - [AVA](https://github.com/avajs/ava) as test runner.
-- Don't use [webpack alias](https://webpack.js.org/configuration/resolve/#resolve-alias) in code base
+- Don't use [webpack alias](https://webpack.js.org/configuration/resolve/#resolve-alias) in code base.
 - We use [mock-require](https://github.com/boblauer/mock-require) to mock dependencies to make test as independent as possible.

   As it's name says, it only support `require` not import, so if your importing module has some dependencies needs to be mocked, remember to `require` instead of import them in your test code.

   Also append `.default` to get the right reference if your module is defined in es6 way. (see [server test](https://github.com/ddhp/react-isomorphic-boilerplate/blob/master/src/server/__tests__/index.js) for example)

 ### Production build